abicorios/lamp_vagrant/README.md

 The website is accessible by the [http://localhost:8080](http://localhost:8080), and the PhpMyAdmin is accessible by the [http://localhost:8080/phpmyadmin](http://localhost:8080/phpmyadmin).
 MySQL admin user is `root` with the password `123456` (it is not secure, but it is not important, because it is accessible only locally).

 You can disable the virtual machine by the `vagrant halt`, and next time you can enable it by the `vagrant up`.
+You can destroy the virtual machine by the `vagrant destroy`.

 # Web development